Self-hosted libSQL server

 Final Thoughts

-is a viable option and is not very complicated to get up and running if you do it the right way, following this guide provides you with a secure libSQL server to use alongside your StudioCMS project.
+Section titled “Final Thoughts”If you are looking for an option for Self-hosting your own libSQL database with StudioCMS sqld is a viable option and is not very complicated to get up and running if you do it the right way, following this guide provides you with a secure libSQL server to use alongside your StudioCMS project.